Last Updated: September 2023

-The International Federation of Accountants (IFAC), Forum of Firms (FoF) and the independent standard-setting boards (“SSBs”) that IFAC supports (collectively, “we”, “us”, “our”) respect and value the privacy of all parties we interact with, which most often are our member organizations, volunteers, stakeholders, website users, subscribers, licensees, vendors, and others.
+The International Federation of Accountants (IFAC), Forum of Firms (FoF) , and the International Public Sector Accounting Standards Board (IPSASB) (collectively, “we”, “us”, “our”) respect and value the privacy of all parties we interact with, which most often are our member organizations, volunteers, stakeholders, website users, subscribers, licensees, vendors, and others.
 We only collect and use personal data in ways that are described here, and in ways that are consistent with our obligations and your rights under the law.

 1. Information About Us

 The International Federation of Accountants is the global organization for the accountancy profession.
 For information about our mission and vision please read our integrated annual review or our strategic plan

 The Forum of Firms is an independent association of international networks of firms that perform transnational audits.
 Please visit www.forumoffirms.org for more information.

 The IPSASB, which is within the structure of IFAC, works to improve public sector financial reporting worldwide through the development of IPSAS, international accrual-based accounting standards, for use by governments and other public sector entities around the world.
 For more information about the IPSASB, please visit the IPSASB website: ipsasb.org

 IFAC is a Swiss Association registered in the Swiss commercial register under the number CHE-102.197.003.
 The FoF is also a Swiss Association registered in the Swiss commercial register under the number CHE-110.066.573.

 The main offices of IFAC and the FoF are at: